lmfit/lmfit-py/doc/models.rst

     N <Parameter 'N', 10, bounds=[None:None]>

 Here, even though ``N`` is a keyword argument to the function, it is turned into a parameter, with the default numerical value as its initial value.
-By default, it is still permitted to be a varied in the fit.
-The ``check_positive`` argument, with a boolean default value, was not converted to a parameter.
+By default, it is still permitted to be varied in the fit.
+On the other hand, the ``check_positive`` keyword argument, was not converted to a parameter beause it has a boolean default value.

 Available :class:`Model` subclasses in the :mod:`models` module